AppScriptIO/appDeploymentLifecycle/documentation/information.md

 - Architecture of modules includes the main application code (foundation) and the other adapter code (adapter).
 [CLI & API adateprs](/documentation/DesignPatternsConceptsConventions/cliAndApi.md)
         Similar terminology of https://github.com/material-components/material-components-web/tree/master/docs/code.

+Resources folder -
+•  contains configuration files that are version controlled for WSL, Windows OS, and deployment VMs/Containers provisionning.
+In addition to setup instruction notes.

 [Glossary for terms used in related projects](./documentation/glossary.md)
+___

+# Usage:
+# in elevated powershell:
+./entrypoint/windows.ps1
 ___

 [TODO list](/documentation/todo-list.md)